 Understanding Weld Bead Geometry

 Weld bead geometry (width, depth, shape) affects joint strength, appearance, and process stability.
-Proper control ensures consistent quality.
+Proper control supports repeatable trials and makes inspection results easier to compare.

 Aspect Ratio Significance